hasufell/stack2cabal/README.md

 - `stack2cabal` reads the local hackage index state (and caches the results in `XDG_CACHE/cabal-parsers`).
 This requires that `cabal update` was run at least once.
 Initial load may take a few seconds, subsequent ones should be faster.

-- Hackage packages that are specified as git repositories in e.g. `extra-deps` might have a different version than the stack resolver. `stack2cabal` will still record the version of the stack resolver in `cabal.project.freeze` unless you pass `--freeze-remotes` (which takes longer time).
+- Hackage packages that are specified as git repositories in e.g. `extra-deps` might have a different version than the stack resolver.
+Therefore `stack2cabal` will download all repos and ignore their package names when generating `cabal.project.freeze`.
+This can take some time depending on your project.
+Pass `--no-inspect-remotes` to skip this.